-What Is the Best Lighting for Indoor Tennis Courts?
+What Is the Best LED Tennis Court Lighting for Indoor Tennis Courts?

-The best solution for lights pointing downwards is a high bay light.
-We recommend a UFO LED light with a frosted lens to reduce the amount of glare produced.
+The best solution for lights pointing downwards is High Bay LED lights.
+We recommend a UFO LED light with a frosted lens.
+It will reduce the amount of glare produced.
 These lights are powerful, bright, and robust.
 So hitting them with a tennis ball will not cause any damage.

-If your tennis club uses up-lighting against a reflective ceiling, and you currently power them with metal halide, a cost effective solution is to retrofit these lights and replace the metal halide components with a LED retrofit kit.
-This allows you to keep your lights and convert to LED, with all its benefits.
+If your tennis club uses up-lighting, a cost effective solution is to retrofit with a LED Retrofit Kit.
+This allows you to keep your lights and convert to LED.
 Or, we do have fixtures that can be pointed up and reflect down on the court, like our high power flood lights.

-What Is the Best Lighting for Outdoor Tennis Courts?
+What Is the Best LED Tennis Court Lighting for Outdoor Tennis Courts?

 There are two options, and both are pole mounted solutions.

-If the poles are mounted near the perimeter of the court, then a shoebox style light is a good option.
-It is important that you choose the right type of optic package with these lights - some are particularly good at lighting up courts and not the area behind the courts.
-These are considered 'forward-throw' optics, and most shoebox lights meant for parking lots are not meant for tennis courts.
+If the poles mount near the perimeter of the court, then a shoebox style light is a good option.
+It is important that you choose the right type of optic package with these lights.
+Some are particularly good at lighting up courts and not the area behind the courts.
+They’re considered ‘forward-throw’ optics.
+And most shoebox lights meant for parking lots are not meant for tennis courts.

-If the poles are mounted further back, a flood light is a great option to light up the outdoor court area.
-The flood light power and beam angle you need relies completely on your requirements and physical locations of the poles.
+If the poles are mounted further back, LED flood lights are a great option to light up the outdoor court area.
+The flood light power and beam angle you need relies completely on your requirements.
+And physical locations of the poles.